We use cookies to improve your experience on our website. By using our website you consent to our privacy policies and our terms of service.

 But no matter how you slice it, there is a clear tension between asking for major cost cuts and strengthening relationships with vendors at the same time.
 Add to that the seemingly endless stream of geopolitical uncertainty (an expanded war in the Middle East, the US presidential election, and China’s flailing economy, to name a few), and it would seem that energy companies are between a rock and a hard place when it comes to achieving cost savings from suppliers.

-When it comes to the Source-to-Pay Lifecycle, companies are getting by.
+When it comes to the Source-to-Pay lifecycle, companies are getting by.
 To a degree.

 Efficiency Challenges Create Widespread Ripple Effects